Living in Bali as a Remote Worker

 • Recent photograph.

-• Bank account that proves income in the form of salary or income worth at least US$60,000 per year;
+• Bank account statement that proves income in the form of salary worth at least US$60,000 per year;

 • Employment contract with a company established outside the Indonesian Territory.